Sugammadex

 • Perioperative Anaphylaxis: Sugammadex was associated with a rare incidence of anaphylaxis, reported between 0.02% and 0.04% in observational studies.

-• Reduced Adverse Events Compared to Neostigmine: In pediatric and bariatric surgery patients, sugammadex demonstrated fewer adverse events and a lower risk of postoperative nausea and vomiting (PONV) and postoperative pulmonary complications (PPCs) compared to neostigmine.
+• Reduced Adverse Events Compared to Neostigmine: In pediatric and bariatric surgery patients, sugammadex demonstrated fewer adverse events and a lower risk of PONV and PPCs compared to neostigmine.

 • Sugammadex demonstrated reliable neuromuscular blockade (NMB) reversal in specific populations, including morbidly obese patients using a 40% corrected body weight dosing scalar, pediatric patients with faster reversal times and fewer adverse effects, bariatric surgery patients with faster and safer NMB reversal compared to neostigmine, and patients with neuromuscular disorders, where responses were generally successful but displayed some unpredictability in dosing effectiveness.